aldebaro/dsp-projects/signal_compression/README.md

  1) git clone it from https://github.com/lasseufpa/lasse-py

+or

  2) download directly using github menu

 ## Then you need to install it with

 1) python setup.py install

-ou
+or

-2) Configuring PYTHONPATH to point to its folder (see setpath.bat for this task on Windows)
+2) Configuring PYTHONPATH to point to its folder (see setpath.bat for the command set on Windows)